Occupational and Environmental Medicine Residency

 Introduction

-The rotation at the SFVAHCS is a key part of overall UCSF residency.
-The UCSF Occupational and Environmental Medicine (OEM) Training Program prepares physicians for occupational and environmental medicine practice and leadership roles including in clinical, academic, governmental units, NGOs, consulting, and corporate settings.
-The program provides academic didactic instruction, clinical and non-clinical proctored experiences, and research opportunities.
+The Occupational and Environmental Medicine (OEM) program is a two-year ACGME-accredited residency program offered by the UCSF School of Medicine.
+The UCSF Occupational and Environmental Medicine (OEM) Training Program prepares physicians for practice and leadership roles in clinical, academic, governmental, NGO, consulting, and corporate settings.
+The program provides academic instruction, clinical and non-clinical proctored experiences, and research opportunities.
 A large core and affiliated faculty based at UCSF, together with extramural clinical faculty and other preceptors, and our faculty partners in nursing, industrial hygiene, and ergonomics, provide this training.
-Graduates of the UCSF OEM program are currently leaders in all of the practice settings listed above.
-Trainees will achieve competency in all core knowledge content areas in OEM, and are encouraged to develop areas of special expertise.
+Graduates of the UCSF OEM program are currently leaders in a wide range of practice settings.
+Trainees will achieve competency in all core knowledge content areas in OEM and are encouraged to develop areas of special expertise.
 In keeping with this goal, the educational program is individually tailored to meet the needs of each trainee.

 Educational Program (Basic Curriculum)

-In the first year, trainees typically complete coursework to earn a Masters of Public Health (MPH) from the UC Berkeley School of Public Health.
+In the first year, trainees typically complete coursework to earn a Master of Public Health (MPH) from the UC Berkeley School of Public Health.
 Entering trainees who already have an MPH or an equivalent degree and who have already completed a primary residency may matriculate as a second-year resident at the time of program entry.
 For entering residents who already have completed an MPH but do not matriculate at entry into the second year, the first-year curriculum will include a combination of clinical work (a minimum of 4 months) as well as other non-clinical rotations.
-The residents enroll in the Interdisciplinary MPH track, an accelerated, 11-month program.
+The residents enroll in the Interdisciplinary MPH track, an accelerated, 9-month program.
 The program focuses on an interdisciplinary understanding of complex issues and the leadership challenges of successful interventions in public health.
-Core required coursework includes biostatistics, epidemiology, health services management and administration, environmental health, social and behavioral influences on health, and public health leadership (newly added in 2021).
-The Preventive Medicine Seminar (led by Dr. George Rutherford) includes a component of quality improvement training.
-Residents not enrolled at the School of Public Health are encouraged to audit this offering as possible.
-Additional graduate-level didactic content beyond the MPH addresses: 2.
-Industrial hygiene (both years); 3.
-Clinical epidemiology (first year); 4.
-An academic year-long (September-June) twice-monthly program of Grand Rounds, Clinical Conference and Journal Club; 5.
-A year-long weekly resident conference held at noon; 5.
-Risk/hazard assessment and communication (offered every other year for all residents); 6.
-Toxicology (first year); 7.
-The annual two-and-a-half-day UCSF Division of OEM CME yearly in March, addressing a wide range of OEM content; 8.
-Occupational case management (offered every other year for all residents); 9.
-Mentored, dedicated research with protected time.
+Core required coursework includes biostatistics, epidemiology, health services management and administration, environmental health, social and behavioral influences on health, and public health leadership.
+The Preventive Medicine Seminar includes a component of quality improvement training.

 A month-long program (August each of two years) features industry site visits.
 Theses provide an industrial hygiene (IH)-focused curriculum including a range of industrial and non-industrial workplaces, as well as environmental health site visits.
 The trainees are expected to observe and record occupational and environmental hazards and the corresponding control measures.
 Each trainee is expected to do preparatory research prior to at least two of the site visits, and to brief their colleagues on the occupational and environmental health issues related to that industry.
 In addition, each trainee is expected to complete at least two write-ups after the site visits to summarize the hazards and risks, and to communicate recommendations.
 Site visits include a wide range of industries and environmental sites in the greater San Francisco Bay Area.
-Examples include: refineries, metals manufacturing, foundries, cement manufacturing, pharmaceutical and biotech facilities, research laboratories, sewage treatment facilities, waste handling facilities, distribution centers, food processing, dairies, farms, wineries, nail salons, and construction sites.
+Examples include: refineries, metals manufacturing, foundries, cement manufacturing, pharmaceutical and biotech facilities, research laboratories, sewage treatment facilities, waste handling facilities, food processing, dairies, farms, nail salons, and construction sites.

 Types of Rotations and Educational Activities